Nooul/spring-boot-rest-api-helpers/README.md

     GET /actors?filter={movies: [1,2]} = //actors played in either movie with id = 1, or movie with id = 2
     GET /actors?filter={moviesAnd: [1,2]} = //actors played in both movies with id = 1 and id = 2
     GET /actors?filter={moviesNot: [1,2]} = //actors played in neither movie with id = 1, nor movie with id = 2
-    GET /actors?filter={name: Keanu Reeves%} // full text search on specific fields just by the inclusion of one or two '%' in the value
+    GET /actors?filter={name: Keanu Ree%} // full text search on specific fields just by the inclusion of one or two '%' in the value
 ```
 The key names are not the ones on the database but the ones exposed by the REST API and are the names of the entity attribute names.
 Here `movies` is plural because an Actor has `@ManyToMany` annotation on `List<Movie> movies` attribute.